Blaisorblade/pdbp.github.io/index.md

 For programs, we use generic backtick names like `` `z>-->y` `` to, hopefully, improve readability.

 You may have doubts about the usefulness of a trivial program like`` `z>-->z` ``.
-It turns out that, when defining composite programs, obtained by plugging program components, into program templates, using `` `z>-->z` `` for one or more of the components results in interesting composite programs of their own.
+It turns out that, when defining composite programs, obtained by substituting program components, into program templates, using `` `z>-->z` `` for one or more of the components results in interesting composite programs of their own.
 Naturally, those composite programs have simpler types than the fully generic ones.

 In what follows we also refer to programs `` function(`z=>y`) ``, that, essentially, are *pure functions*, as *atomic programs*.
 It is up to you to define the *granularity* of atomic programs.